-- 2. Choose the particular device activity or score on which to base the metric from the list. - If you choose to combine the values of a score, select between active devices or all devices depending on whether you want to limit the retrieved devices to those that were active during the last day or not.
+- 2. Choose the particular device activity, score, or output of remote action on which to base the metric from the list.
+Only outputs that yield a numeric value are available for creating quantity metrics. - If you choose to combine the values of either a score or the output of a remote action, select between active devices or all devices depending on whether you want to limit the retrieved devices to those that were active during the last day or not.